jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.41 Log10

-Returns the base-10 logarithm of values in a raster.
+Returns the base-10 logarithm of values in a raster..

 *Parameters*: